 The Engineering Technology program at Arkansas State University offers a diverse curriculum of study designed to provide our students with the broad background necessary to be competitive and successful technologists in today’s mainstream industrial workforce.
-This program prepares students for a wide range of technical careers ranging from manufacturing, management, operations, and upcoming renewable energy sector.
-Engineering Technology graduates develop, manage and improve productions processes in a wide range of industries.
+This program prepares students for a wide range of technical careers ranging from manufacturing, operations, quality control, technology management, and upcoming renewable energy sector.
+Engineering Technology graduates develop, manage, and improve production processes in a wide range of industries.

-The Associate in Science degree with a major in Engineering Technology allows students to complete a two-year program to meet the needs of industry while preserving the option of earning a baccalaureate degree in the future.
-It permits industry to meet its educational and training requirements when a four-year degree is not warranted.
-The student must complete a minimum of 62 credit-hours of work and must adhere to all policies established by the university.
+The program also offers an Associate of Science degree with a major in Engineering Technology.
+This degree allows students to complete a two-year program to meet the needs of the industry while preserving the option of earning a baccalaureate degree in the future.
+It permits the industry to meet its educational and training requirements when a four-year degree is not warranted.
+The student must complete a minimum of 60 credit hours of work and must adhere to all policies established by the university.

 If you wish to learn more about our Engineering Technology program at A-State, we encourage you to set up a campus visit.
 If you have any questions or would like to arrange a visit, please do not hesitate to contact Dr. Rajesh Sharma at firstname.lastname@example.org or by phone at 870-972-2270.